magronp/bsrnn/docs/training.md

 ```
 which will save the energy (along with the experiment name) in a `<out_dir>/emissions.csv` file.

 In the paper, we track emission separately by running additional jobs (listed in the `jobs/params/carbon.txt` file), for a specific number of epochs set at `track_epochs=3`.
-Then, we estimate the global energy for each considered experiment by accounting for the actual total number of epochs (see [here](https://github.com/magronp/bsrnn/blob/main/models/get_val_results.py#L168)).
+Then, we estimate the global energy for each considered experiment by accounting for the actual total number of epochs?

 If you prefer to estimate the consumption directly when training a model (rather than in separate experiments), then feel free to set `track_emissions=true` in the [config file](https://github.com/magronp/bsrnn/blob/main/conf/config.yaml#L45).
-Then, `<out_dir>/emissions.csv` will directly contain the overall estimated energy, thus you can edit the `get_val_results.py` script by [ignoring the energy estimation line](https://github.com/magronp/bsrnn/blob/main/models/get_val_results.py#L222).
+Then, `<out_dir>/emissions.csv` will directly contain the overall estimated energy.

 ## Use your own model